shawnsandy/dash-auth/README.md

 ``` bash
 $ composer require shawnsandy/dash-auth
 ```
-* From the command prompt run the following
+* From the command prompt run the above to install the package

 ## Usage